smartdev0725/financeLemma/lemma_analytics/graph/README.md

 ## Endpoint
 #### get_apy_inception()
 * Returns the APY since the inception of Lemma.
 Date currently set as mentioned above.
+No arguments.
-* Usage -
+* Usage - get_apy_inception
 #### get_apy_date()
 * Returns APY and ROI.
 Takes initial deposit amount and date as input.
 * Usage - get_apy_date?date=2021-04-01+00%3A22%3A55&amount=1